PerfectlySoft/Perfect-TensorFlow/README.md

 ## API Guide

-API programming topics can be found in [Perfect TensorFlow Guide](GUIDE.md)
+API programming topics can be found in [Perfect TensorFlow Guide](GUIDE.md).

+Also, there are many features that has already embedded in the testing script, such as **TensorFlow event** and **summary** for **TensorBoard** report and benchmarking.
+Please check the [Perfect TensorFlow Testing Script](Tests/PerfectTensorFlowTests/PerfectTensorFlowTests.swift) for detail.

 ## Quick Start